Skip to main content

 }: SetDataCustomParametersType): void {

-// - Set visitor code as a cookie to `output` object using provided parameters
+// - Set visitor code as a cookie to `output` object using provided parameters.

 let resultCookie = `${key}=${visitorCode}; Max-Age=${maxAge}; Path=${path}`;